 It’s never a bad idea to get the ball near the goal.
-If you have no play, and your teammates all seem covered, why not flip the ball towards the net and hope to get a good bounce?
+If you have the ball, but all your teammates all seem covered, why not flip the ball towards the net and hope to get a good bounce?
 Maybe it will hit someone’s shoe and bounce right to a teammate.
 Lots of hockey goals are scored this way, and broomball is no exception.

 These are just a few broomball tips for beginners to get started.
 Remember to have fun, and if you want to truly invest in the sport, pick up a pair of broomball shoes.
 This will give you some extra grip on the ice so you’re not sliding all over the place.